More Information about the VALUE Institute

-- A tested methodology for ensuring a high level of reliability and validity using VALUE rubrics initially to assess 6 broad, cross-cutting outcomes—written communication, quantitative reasoning, critical thinking, civic engagement, ethical reasoning and intercultural knowledge and understanding—and eventually all 16 VALUE learning outcomes rubrics;
+- A tested methodology for ensuring a high level of reliability and validity using VALUE rubrics initially to assess 7 broad, cross-cutting outcomes—written communication, quantitative reasoning, critical thinking, civic engagement, ethical reasoning, global learning, and intercultural knowledge and competence—and eventually all 16 VALUE learning outcomes rubrics;

 - Assistance with and examples of representative protocols and sampling designs for identifying and collecting existing student work samples;

 - Calibration/Norming training workshops and consultations for using the VALUE rubrics for evaluating student work at your own institution;